digideskio/personal-site/content/4-enable-lzo-compression-pig-spark.rst

 :date: 2014-05-03 19:20
 :author: caesar0301
-:tags: apache, CDH, cloudera, hadoop, LZO, mapreduce, pig, spark
+:tags: Hadoop, LZO, Pig, Spark

 In this tutorial, I will show you how to enable LZO compression on Hadoop, Pig and Spark.
 I suppose that you have set up a basic hadoop installation